Bistability of optical properties of cesium vapor due to collective interaction of alignment and orientation under strong spin exchange conditions: Basic principles

+where $b_i = \gamma B_i/\Gamma$, $i = x, y, z$, $b_{yz}^2 = b_{y}^2+b_{z}^2$, and $\gamma$ is the gyromagnetic ratio; $\Gamma$ is the total relaxation rate due to the following factors: collisions with the buffer gas, with the cell walls, with other Cs atoms (spin-destructive collisions), as well as spin-exchange collisions under conditions of incomplete suppression of spin-exchange relaxation in a nonzero magnetic field, and absorption of pumping light.
+As follows from Eqs.\eqref{eq:eq1},\eqref{eq:eq2} (and illustrated in Fig.~\ref{fig1}(f)), the observed resonance width is close to the relaxation rate $\Gamma$, but, strictly speaking, is not equal to it.

+Eqs.\eqref{eq:eq1},\eqref{eq:eq2} are derived under the assumption that the symmetry of the system is determined by the direction of the electric component of the light wave that causes the alignment of cesium atoms (in our case, the $x$-axis, Fig.~\ref{fig1}(e)).
+Accordingly, this direction is chosen as the quantization axis.
+However, when scanning the magnetic field, introducing sufficiently strong bias fields, or increasing the beam ellipticity, the symmetry of the system can (and should) change, requiring a change in the basis.

+To improve the signal-to-noise ratio in experiments, a lock-in amplification procedure is typically used: one of the parameters (e.g., the $B_x$ field) is modulated, and the recorded signal is demodulated by multiplying it by the modulation signal.
+If both the modulation frequency and amplitude are small compared to the magnetic resonance linewidth, this procedure is equivalent to taking the derivative with respect to the $B_x$ field.
+As a result of this procedure, the antisymmetric $S_B$ signal contour is transformed into a symmetric one (Fig.~\ref{fig1}(f)).
+From now on, when discussing polarization rotation signals, we will refer to the result of lock-in amplification.

-where $b_i = \gamma B_i/\Gamma$, $i = x, y, z$, $b_{yz}^2 = b_{y}^2+b_{z}^2$, $\Gamma$ is the relaxation rate, and $\gamma$ is the gyromagnetic ratio.
-In the presence of a small (not exceeding the resonance width) field $B_y$, the signals are characterized by a symmetrical shape close to Lorentz; their sign is determined by the sign of $B_y$.
-In the first approximation, for $b_x \gg b_y, b_z$, the signal can be approximated by a function of the form $1/(1+x^2)^2$; the degree at the denominator is additionally doubled due to synchronous detection.
+In the presence of a small (not exceeding the resonance width) field $B_y$, the demodulated $S_B$ signals are characterized by a symmetrical shape close to Lorentz (Fig.~\ref{fig1}(f)); their sign is determined by the sign of $B_y$.
+As the first approximation, these signals can be fitted by a function of the form $y_0 +1/(1+x^2)^2$; the degree at the denominator is additionally doubled due to lock-in amplification.
 In the presence of the $B_z$, these signals are characterized by an antisymmetric form close to the dispersion form; the sign of the signals is determined by the sign of $B_z$.
 When ellipticity is introduced, the alignment is partially transformed into orientation.
-The orientation signals are characterized by an antisymmetric form; the sign of the signals depends only on the sign of ellipticity.
+The demodulated orientation signals are characterized by an antisymmetric form; the sign of the signals depends only on the sign of ellipticity.
 The contour of the total signal is the sum of the symmetric and antisymmetric contours.